ashishch164/WEB-CHAT-BOX/README.md

 Sockets have traditionally been the solution around which most real-time chat systems are architected, providing a bi-directional communication channel between a client and a server.</br>

 ## Features
 It has a very simple layout.
-Users can also exchange messages between them.</br>
+Users can exchange messages between them.</br>

 **Note : This application works only  on my system.
 I have to write localhost:1234 on browser's URL (where I hosted my server of this webchat application).
 So to start my server,  I have to execute server.js file, then server becomes active and open this URL in two tabs of browser (just to look like two persons are chatting from two different system).**